Johnny Warren: Sheilas, Wogs and Poofters

+Personal life, illness and death

+In 1967 Warren married Marion Wilson.
+They divorced in 1969.
+He later married Maryana, originally from Uruguay.
+In 1997, his first wife Marion became a missing person.
+The case is the subject of the podcast The Lady Vanishes.

-After smoking heavily for most of his life, in 2003 Warren publicly announced that he had been diagnosed with lung cancer.
+After smoking heavily for most of his life since his adolescence, in 2003 Warren publicly announced that he had been diagnosed with lung cancer.
 Several months later FIFA (International Federation of Association Football) president Sepp Blatter presented a frail Warren with the FIFA Centennial Order of Merit for his services to the game in Australia.

 His last public appearance was made during the launch of the rebranded Australian domestic football league, the A-League, which replaced the previous National Soccer League.

 Weeks before death, Warren was asked what he wanted his sporting legacy to be – his answer "I Told You So", a phrase which has become a catch-cry in Australian football and during the 2006 FIFA World Cup appeared on the scoreboard in the backdrop of the SBS World Cup studio.

 Warren died of respiratory complications related to his cancer on 6 November 2004, at the Royal Prince Alfred Hospital in Sydney.
 He was awarded a full state funeral, the first to be held for a sportsman.
 Just over a year after his death, Australia qualified for the FIFA World Cup for the first time in 32 years, after defeating Uruguay in a penalty shootout.
-SBS analyst and former Socceroo Craig Foster was heard to shout "Johnny Warren!
-They've done it!" on air in the immediate aftermath of Australia's victory.
+SBS analyst and former Socceroo Craig Foster was heard to shout "Johnny Warren!" on air in the immediate aftermath of Australia's victory, and shortly before the end of the SBS broadcast, the journalist and his longtime colleague and friend Les Murray said "They've done it, Johnny!".

 He is survived by his only child Shannon Lee Warren (daughter of Donna Gilberston) and his four grandchildren Riley, Natasha, Tayla and Rhianna.